WashDems-Public/Data/orgs-spec.md

 ### orgOfficers
 (Optional) URL to the organization's list of officers

+### orgBylaws
+(Optional) URL to the organization's governing documents such as a charter, bylaws, or standing rules

 ### orgEndorsements2016
 (Optional) URL to the organization's list of endorsed candidates and ballot measures for 2016